sensible-hq/sensible-docs/readme-sync/v0/welcome/zapier-getting-started.md

 ---

-This topic describes getting data from an example document into the Airtable database from Sensible using Zapier.
+This topic describes sending data from example documents into an Airtable database from Sensible using Zapier.

 Create an example Sensible extraction
 ----